 The LG C1 isn’t flawless, as we did encounter issues around how the new Alpha a9 Gen. 4 upscales faces, and how reflective the all-glass screen is in the daylight, but the issues are few and far between.

 There are, of course, higher resolution flatscreen TVs out there right now like the Samsung QN900A, which offers 8K resolution, and the new LG G1 Gallery Series that uses the coveted OLED evo panels that offer better brightness.
-However, we feel that the LG C1 OLED offers a near-unbeatable blend of price and performance and should be high up on your list of the best televisions TVs to buy in 2021 and beyond.
+However, we feel that the LG C1 OLED offers a near-unbeatable blend of price and performance and should be high up on your list of the best televisions TVs to buy in 2022 until the new models arrive.

 Read the full review: LG C1 OLED

-Read the full review: Sony A8H OLED TV
+Read the full review: Sony A90J OLED TV review

 There's little doubt in our mind that, for gamers, the new Sony X90J is one of the best televisions out there.

-It has excellent image quality, thanks in part to a new Cognitive XR processor rolled out to Sony's top 2021 sets, making for excellent upscaling and contrast control.
+It has excellent image quality, thanks in part to a new Cognitive XR processor rolled out to Sony's top sets last year, making for excellent upscaling and contrast control.
 The X90J also sports the new Google TV smart platform, for easy setup and broad app support as well as the perks of Google Cast from Android devices.
 There's Dolby Vision HDR and Dolby Atmos audio packed in too.